 Talking to Kids about Preventing Sexual Abuse

-Talking to kids can assist in prevention.
+Talking to kids can assist in prevention

 What do I tell my kids?

 Many parents struggle with this question.
 As your children grow and mature, each family must decide what works for the culture of their particular household.
-What is most important for kids to understand is that abuse is never a child’s fault, it is not likely to be a “stranger,” and that people who have these kinds of problems need help from grownups to stop.
+What is most important for kids to understand is that abuse is never a child’s fault, it is not likely to be a “stranger,” and that people who have these kinds of problems need help from adults to stop.

-Choose how you will start the conversation.
+Choose how you will start the conversation

 Caring adults want to do whatever they can to protect children from the experience of being sexually violated, yet most aren’t sure how much to tell children.
 There are many ways to start the conversation: Do we tell them straight out that there are adults who sexually abuse children?
 Do we tell them “it probably won’t happen, but just in case, and we don’t know anyone like this, but you never know who it could be?”
-Maybe we are more comfortable talking about other kids or adults who might need help with sexual touching problems.
+Maybe we are more comfortable talking about other kids or adults who might need help with sexual behavior problems.
 Perhaps we set aside the specifics of the abusive behavior and talk in more general terms about good touch and bad touch?
 Choosing the right information at what age is a personal decision, yet we encourage you to choose a place to begin the conversation.

-Caution over comfort.
+Caution over comfort

 Sometimes we must consider having talks with our kids that may make us uncomfortable so that they can have the accurate information they need to stay safe in a world where sexual information is readily available – whether our kids ask for it or not.